kevinleung987/ishtar/README.md

 # ishtar-eve

-EVE Online Microservice for Ishtar, a full-stack Discord bot in development.
+Full-Stack Discord bot in development.
+This repo is only the back-end service for Ishtar.

-This service serves as a wrapper for the ESI API, allowing Ishtar to get useful information out of the ESI api without much work.
+This back-end service serves mainly as a wrapper for the EVE Online API, and also has a content curation feature, other features to come.

+MongoDB is required for persistent storage.

 ## Example Usage
 ```